Re-entry Plan for

 - We are also encouraging parents to bring a tablet and headphones with the City Kids lesson links so that while parents are listening to the message, kids can be watching their lesson at the same time.
 We want our City Kids to feel like they are a part of this.

-- If your child gets antsy and needs to take a walk, that’s ok!
+- If your child gets antsy and needs to take a walk, that’s okay!
 You can make your way out to the “outside lobby” to give them a break.
 We are intentionally making our gatherings shorter, keeping our littlest attenders in mind.

 Tickets for attending a gathering